Estradiol (E2) Test – Complete, Clear, and Patient-Friendly Guide

 What is Estradiol (E2)?

-Estradiol (E2) is one of the three major types of estrogen — the others being estrone (E1) and estriol (E3).
-Among them, estradiol is the strongest and most biologically active form.
-It influences almost every organ system in the body, especially those related to the reproductive system, bones, brain, heart, and metabolism.
+Estradiol (E2) is one of the three main estrogen hormones, alongside estrone (E1) and estriol (E3).
+Among these, estradiol is the most potent and active form.
+It interacts with estrogen receptors throughout the body and has widespread effects on reproductive organs, bones, the cardiovascular system, and the brain.

 Where is Estradiol Produced in the Body?

-Estradiol is produced in different organs depending on gender, age, and reproductive status.
+Estradiol production varies depending on gender, age, and reproductive status.

 In Females